TiMacedoC/dealer-payment-manager/README.md

-# dealer-payment-manager
+# Dealer Payment Manager

-The Dealer Payment Manager is a web application designed to efficiently manage dealer payments during cash game sessions in a poker room.
+The **Dealer Payment Manager** is a web application designed to efficiently manage dealer payments during cash game sessions in a poker room.
 The app streamlines the payment process, ensuring accurate and timely compensation for dealers based on their services rendered.

+## Key Features

+1. **Dealer Tracking:** The app maintains a record of all dealers participating in each cash game session, storing essential information such as names, contact details, and session timestamps.

+2. **Payment Calculation:** Utilizing customizable pay rates and session durations, the app automatically calculates the amount owed to each dealer, factoring in tips, bonuses, and any applicable deductions.

+3. **Report Generation:** The app generates comprehensive reports summarizing dealer payments, helping poker room managers monitor costs and plan for future sessions.

+4. **Secure Access:** The app ensures the privacy and security of sensitive payment data through robust authentication and authorization protocols.

+## Upcoming Features

+1. **Transaction History:** Detailed transaction logs provide a transparent overview of past payments, enabling administrators to track individual payments and verify financial records.

+By streamlining the dealer payment process, the **Dealer Payment Manager** empowers poker rooms to focus on delivering an exceptional gaming experience while efficiently managing dealer compensation.